Acute Spinal Cord Injury

 Always wear seat belts.

 Use the correct safety seats and restraints for children.
-In addition, the American Academy of Pediatrics states that children should ride in the back seat until they are over the age of 12.
+In addition, the American Academy of Pediatrics states that children should ride in the back seat until they are older than age 12.

-Don?t use cell phones while driving.
+Don’t use cellphones, eat, drink, or apply makeup while driving.
 Enforce hands-free driving laws.